Page visits aren’t recognized

-2) Ensure that the Contact getting tracked is in the Campaign.
-The easy way to test this is to review the timeline of the Contact for the page hit / being added to the Campaign.
+Ensure that the Contact getting tracked is in the Campaign.
+The easy way to test this is to review the timeline of the Contact for the page hit / inclusion into the Campaign.

-3) Campaigns are executed sequentially and will not repeat per Contact.
-If the Contact has already visited the Page while part of the Campaign and triggered the Visits a Page decision, then the Contact's subsequent visits will not re-trigger the actions associated with the decision.
+Mautic executes Campaigns sequentially and won’t repeat per Contact.
+If the Contact has already visited the Page while part of the Campaign and triggered the Visits a Page decision, then the Contact’s subsequent visits won’t re-trigger the actions associated with the decision.

-4) Ensure that the URL in the Campaign action either matches exactly the URL visited, or use a wildcard.
-A URL can include the schema, host/domain, path, query parameters, and/or fragment).
+Ensure that the URL in the Campaign action either matches exactly the URL visited, or use a wildcard.
+A URL can include the schema, host/domain, path, query parameters, and/or fragment.
 For example, if you have a URL of

-https://example.com/index.php?foo=bar, the Campaign decision will not be triggered.
+https://example.com/index.php?foo=bar, the Campaign decision won’t trigger.
 However, if you use

 Another example is if you want to associate different page hits with specific Campaigns.
-Let's say you have Campaign A and Campaign B. You want to use the same base URL and path for both Campaigns but differentiate with a query parameter.
+For example, if you have Campaign A and Campaign B and you want to use the same base URL and path for both Campaigns but differentiate with a query parameter.
 For Campaign A, you can define a Visits a Page decision with

 https://example.com/my-page?utm_campaign=A* and for Campaign B,

 https://example.com/my-page?utm_campaign=B*.
-A Contact will only trigger the specific Campaign desired.
+A Contact only triggers the specific Campaign desired.
 If the goal is to trigger both Campaigns regardless of the query parameters, use